obones/openhab-binding-openmeteo/README.md

 ### Air quality forecast

-The third thing `air-quality` supports the following air-quality forecasts for a specific location: hourly, daily.
+The third thing `air-quality` supports the following air-quality forecasts for a specific location: hourly.
 It also offers the current air-quality conditions, extrapolated from the hourly forecast.

 It requires coordinates of the location of your interest.

 You can add as many `air-quality` things for different locations to your setup as you like to observe.

+### Marine forecast

+The fourth thing `marine-forecast` supports the following marine forecasts for a specific location: hourly, daily.
+It also offers the current marine conditions, extrapolated from the hourly forecast.

+It requires coordinates of the location of your interest, which should not be too far from a sea/ocean.

+You can add as many `marine-forecast` things for different locations to your setup as you like to observe.

 ## Discovery